Michael Bennet: Early career

-U.S. Senate
+U.S. Senate (2009-present)

 Appointment

-On January 3, 2009, Bennet was named by Colorado governor Bill Ritter to fill the seat in the United States Senate vacated by United States Secretary of the Interior Ken Salazar on January 20.
+On January 3, 2009, Bennet was named by Colorado governor Bill Ritter to fill the seat in the United States Senate vacated by Interior Secretary Ken Salazar on January 20.
 Ritter chose Bennet after interviewing several prominent Colorado Democrats, and Bennet took the job with the blessing of Hickenlooper.
-Upon taking office on January 21, 2009, he became the youngest senator in the 111th United States Congress for five days, until the appointment of Senator Kirsten Gillibrand, and he said he would seek election at the end of Salazar's term in 2010.
+Upon taking office on January 21, 2009, Bennet became the youngest senator in the 111th Congress for five days, until the appointment of Senator Kirsten Gillibrand, and he said he would seek election at the end of Salazar's term in 2010.

 In his January 2011 article in Time titled "Shaking Schools Up in an Already Tumultuous Year", Andrew J. Rotherham said of Bennet: "If the federal No Child Left Behind Act is modified this year, or if anything else of significance happens in Washington on education policy, this Colorado Democrat will be at the center of it."

 Elections

 2010

 Bennet ran for election for a full term as senator from Colorado in the 2010 election.
 On September 16, 2009, former Colorado House Speaker Andrew Romanoff announced his campaign to challenge Bennet for the Democratic nomination.
 Bennet received endorsements from President Obama, U.S. Senator Mark Udall, and U.S. Representatives Betsy Markey, Jared Polis, and John Salazar of the Colorado congressional delegation.
 He raised $7 million and had a four-to-one cash advantage over Romanoff.

-On August 10, 2010, Bennet defeated Romanoff in the primary and won his party's nomination, facing Republican candidate Ken Buck.
+On August 10, 2010, Bennet defeated Romanoff in the primary and won his party's nomination.
+He faced Republican nominee Ken Buck.
 The campaign became one of the most expensive in the country, with the candidates spending a reported $15 million combined, and outside groups another $30 million.
 Bennet portrayed Buck as an extremist conservative opposed to abortion and direct election of senators, while Buck and the groups supporting him characterized Bennet as a big-spending liberal.

 On November 3, the day after polls closed, Bennet was declared the winner and Buck conceded.
 Bennet won by 851,590 votes (48.1%) to 822,731 (46.4%).
 He subsequently returned to Washington, D.C. in January 2011 to start a full six-year term.
 After the election, Obama said Bennet "perfectly reflects the qualities of the ruggedly independent state he has been chosen to serve."

 2016

 Bennet was reelected to a second term on November 8, 2016, defeating the Republican nominee, El Paso County Commissioner Darryl Glenn.
-Bennet received 49% of the vote to Glenn's 46%.
-Following the election, Obama said Bennet was one of the "gifted Democratic politicians" who could lead the party in the future.
+Bennet received 50% of the vote to Glenn's 44%.
+Following the election, President Obama said Bennet was one of the "gifted Democratic politicians" who could lead the party in the future.

 2022

 Bennet was reelected to a third term in 2022, defeating the Republican nominee, businessman Joe O'Dea, who was notably critical of former President Donald Trump.
-Bennet received 55.88% of the vote to Odea's 41.27%.
+Bennet received 55.9% of the vote to O'dea's 41.3%.
+This was the first Senate election in which Bennet received a majority of the vote.